 Your friend may struggle in their grief for longer than expected.
 Continue to let them know you are there if they need anything.
 Remind them that people grieve differently and you are not judging them in any way.

 After a loss, there are people immediately present to offer condolences, help, and support, but after a few weeks or months your friend may suddenly feel alone because everyone moved on.
 Many times people offer help, but do not follow up later on to see if the grieving person needs anything.
 Be the person who follows up.
 Put calendar reminders in your phone or on your computer to reach out to them.

 The most important thing you can do is simply let them know you care about them.

-If you died unexpectedly, your loved ones would be grieving for you as well.
+If you died unexpectedly or had to console a grieving friend, your loved ones would be grieving for you as well.
 You cannot protect them from being hurt emotionally, but you can keep them from becoming financially hurt.
 Term life insurance is an income replacement product that you hope is never needed, but is essential to have especially if you have a family.
 Get an easy and instant term life insurance quote today.